Cells in Coxeter groups I: Conjectures

 Finally, we recall the well known positivity conjecture (see e.g. \cite[\S3]{L1}). \begin{conj} (``positivity'') For all $x,y,z \in W$, the coefficients of Kazhdan-Lusztig polynomials $P_{x,y}(q)$ and polynomials $h_{x,y,z}(q^{1/2},q^{-1/2})$ are positive integers. \end{conj}

 Positivity of the coefficients of Kazhdan-Lusztig polynomials is well known for finite and affine Weyl groups where it is proved using the relation between Kazhdan-Lusztig polynomials and singularities of Schubert varieties \cite{KL2,L1}.
 Later on this result was extended to all crystallographic Coxeter groups using similar geometric ideas (cf. \cite[Theorem~12.2.9]{Ku}).
 This, however, can hardly be generalized to non-crystallographic cases.
 Another approach to positivity based on categorification of the Hecke algebra was suggested by Soergel in \cite{So}.
-We refer to \cite{Li} for some recent results in this direction.
+We refer to \cite{Li} for some recent results in this direction.\footnote{\textbf{Note added in the proofs:} The proof of the positivity conjecture for arbitrary Coxeter groups using Soergel bimodules was recently announced by Elias and Williamson, see \texttt{arXiv:1212.0791}.}